The three-needle bind-off is a great way to cast off live stitches, but it also joins two fabric pieces together. Read my guide.

 More Uses for the Three Needles Bind Off

-You can use the three-needle cast off for all sorts of things that you need to seam closed, sock toes, the tops of hats, amigurumi heads, etc.
+Use the three-needle cast off for things you need to seam closed, sock toes, the tops of hats, amigurumi heads, etc.

 How Do You Hold Knitting Needles In The Round?